Sowhat999/Mapping_Car_Club_Locations/README.md

 This work is part of a data science project with Leeds Institute for Data Analytics and the Institute for Transport Studies, at the University of Leeds, exploring car clubs as a sustainable alternative to privately owned vehicles.

-1) **Obtaining the car club locations** [webscraping_car_club_locations.R](https://github.com/CaitlinChalk/Mapping_Car_Club_Locations/blob/master/scripts/webscraping_car_club_locations.R) uses a web-scraping technique to extract the locations (with lat long coordinates) of all car club *lots* (i.e. parking bay/pick-up location) in the UK.
-These data were extracted from an existing interactive map of car club locations on the CoMoUK website (https://como.org.uk/shared-mobility/shared-cars/where/).
+1) **Obtaining the car club locations** [extracting_car_club_locations.R](https://github.com/CaitlinChalk/Mapping_Car_Club_Locations/blob/master/scripts/extracting_car_club_locations.R) loads and wrangles a json file containing the locations (with lat long coordinates) of all car club *lots* (i.e. parking bay/pick-up location) in the UK.
+These data were extracted from an existing interactive map of car club locations on the CoMoUK website (https://como.org.uk/shared-mobility/shared-cars/where/), following the instructions in [this blog post](https://onlinejournalismblog.com/2017/05/10/how-to-find-data-behind-chart-map-using-inspector/).
 CoMoUK, short for Collaborative Mobility UK, are researching and developing shared transport and integrated mobility options in the UK.
 As well as the lot locations, the scraped car club data also includes the operator of the car club in question, and the number of vehicles stationed at each lot.
 There are five operators in total - Co-Wheels, Enterprise Car Club, Ubeeqo, Zipcar and Zipcar Flex.
 The processed data is stored in [car_club_locations.csv](https://github.com/CaitlinChalk/Mapping_Car_Club_Locations/blob/master/data/wrangled/car_club_locations.csv).

-2) **Plotting the car club locations** [car_club_locations.R](https://github.com/CaitlinChalk/Mapping_Car_Club_Locations/blob/master/scripts/car_club_locations.R) produces maps showing the distribution of car clubs in the UK.
+2) **Plotting the car club locations** [mapping_car_club_locations.R](https://github.com/CaitlinChalk/Mapping_Car_Club_Locations/blob/master/scripts/mapping_car_club_locations.R) produces maps showing the distribution of car clubs in the UK.
 First, the interactive map on the CoMoUK website is recreated, showing the car club locations and the corresponding operator.
 This is in html format, and can be downloaded from
 [car_club_locations.html](https://github.com/CaitlinChalk/Mapping_Car_Club_Locations/blob/master/maps/car_club_locations.html).
 This file is too big to view in github - a static snapshot is provided below: